tcnksm/go-latest/README.md

 To know about HTML meta tag specification, see [HTML Meta tag](doc/html_meta.md).

-You can prepare your own HTML page definition and its scraping fuction.
+You can prepare your own HTML page and its scraping fuction.
 See more details in document at [https://godoc.org/github.com/tcnksm/go-latest](https://godoc.org/github.com/tcnksm/go-latest).

 ### JSON

-You can also use JSON response.
+You can also use a JSON response.

 If you want to check `0.1.0` is latest or not, prepare an API server which returns a following response,